Last Updated on July 27, 2021 by Maggie Looker

-1. Find a Real Estate Agent
+1. Find a Real Estate Agent to Sell Your House

-2. Determine Your Home Value
+2. Determine Home Value to Sell Your House

 The next tip for selling your home is to figure out how much your home is worth.
 Your real estate specialist will put together a comparative market analysis.
 This analysis generally looks at the quality of your neighborhood, the age, condition and any upgrades made to your house, the overall property value, and the average price of similar homes recently sold in the area.
 All of this information will help your real estate specialist determine the best pricing strategy to sell your house.